 - It reduced EPA essential fatty acids in ratio DHA/EPA, from DHA 0.3%/ EPA 0.3% to DHA 1.15% / EPA 0.15% (min).
 With this change, the concentration of EPA went from representing 50% of the summary DHA+EPA to representing 11%.
 The EPA ratio was heavily reduced, and it could have been reduced to 20% or 30% instead.
 This is not a good change considering that the concentration of EPA supports the cat’s immunize system and it’s a powerful antiinflammatory.
 It strengths the cat’s skin, coat, eyes, heart, preventing allergies, and aiming most of the cat’s functions (source http://www.peteducation.com/article.cfm?c=1+1400&aid=665).
 DHA helps the eyes and brain developing in kittens so it could be less proportionally for an adult cat’s diet.

 - It lowered Omega-3 from 1% to 0.7%.
 This change helped a better ratio of Omega-3/Omega-6.
 This ratio should be 1:5, which means, Omega-3 must represent 20% of the Omega-6.
 However, what it is important is the concentration of EPA which was decreased too much in this formula.

 It raised Omega-6 from 2.5% to 3%, which improved the ratio of Omega-3/Omega-3.
 A good change regarding establishing a better ratio, but lowering Omega-3 was not pointing in the right direction.

 - It lowered Taurine from 0.2% to 0.15% (min).
 Not good.

-- New formula doesn’t mention Ash content in guaranteed analysis.
+- The new formula doesn’t mention Ash content in the guaranteed analysis.
 Not good.